-Before your dog swims, the hydrotherapist will need to see a signed consent form from your vet.
+Each dog is different and even the same condition may require a different approach and ongoing treatment, depending on the dog.
+Before your dog swims, the hydrotherapist will need a signed referral form from your vet.
 This is to ensure your vet is happy for your dog to swim.
 Your vet can give valuable information about your pet, helping the hydrotherapist provide the best possible treatment.
-You can download a vet form here
+You can download a vet form here.

 Although sessions can be booked individually, we offer discounts for blocks of sessions booked up front.
-You should check with your pet insurer as they will often cover some if not all of the cost of hydrotherapy, which is now recognised as a beneficial course of treatment in your dog's recovery.
+You should check with your pet insurer as they will often cover some (if not all) of the cost of hydrotherapy, which is now recognised as a beneficial course of treatment in your dog's recovery.
 If you are hoping to use your pet insurance, please note that WWCH will need you to pay for sessions directly, and then you should recoup the costs subsequently from your insurance company.

 Payments will be taken over the phone at the time of making the appointment.
 A receipt can be emailed to you.

 Hydrotherapy sessions are designed to be fun for your pet, motivated by play, toys and praise.
 We will take cues from your dog, and allow them to progress at their own pace.
 We want your pet to enjoy their hydrotherapy sessions, and to look forward to coming again.